killianmuldoon/doca-platform/docs/guides/usecases/hbn_only/README.md

 #### Verification

-These verification commands may need to be run multiple times to ensure the condition is met.
+These verification commands, which are common to both the [4.1 DPUService](#41-with-user-defined-dpuset-and-dpuservice) and [4.2 DPUDeployment](#42-with-dpudeployment) installations, may need to be run multiple times to ensure the condition is met.

-Verify the DPUService installation with:
+Verify the DPU and Service installation with:

 ```shell
 ## Ensure the DPUServices are created and have been reconciled.
 kubectl wait --for=condition=ApplicationsReconciled --namespace dpf-operator-system  dpuservices doca-hbn